New Texas voting bill deepens growing disparities in how Americans can cast their ballots

 But in many Republican-controlled states, mail voting has been curtailed — despite being widely embraced by voters during the pandemic.
 Thirteen states decreased access to mail ballots this year, while 27 expanded or improved access, according to the Voting Rights Lab.

-Another nine states weakened the authority of state and local election officials.
+An additional nine states weakened the authority of state and local election officials.
 Five limited state or local officials’ power to modify election rules in an emergency.
 And five enacted laws threatening administrators with felony-level crimes or other penalties for breaking rules.

-“Rather than protecting them, which is what we should be doing, these bills threaten them with really serious criminal penalties and are likely to result in increasing the exodus of election administrators that we’re seeing across the country,” said Avore.
+“Rather than protecting them, which is what we should be doing, these bills threaten them with really serious criminal penalties and are likely to result in increasing the exodus of election administrators that we’re seeing across the country,” Avore said.

 Politically motivated investigations into election results could be another rising trend, she said, noting that the Texas Senate recently passed a bill allowing party officials to request reviews of election results.